LucreMo/alx-system_engineering-devops/0x02-shell_redirections/README.md

 T12.
 A script that displays the 10 newest files in the current directory T13.
 A script that takes a list of words as input and prints only words that appear exactly once T14.
-Display lines containing the pattern “root” from the file /etc/passwd
+Display lines containing the pattern “root” from the file /etc/passwd T15.
+Display the number of lines that contain the pattern “bin” in the file /etc/passwd